All Episodes

 He doesn't qualify.

-Thereafter we learned that the Office of Legal Counsel, the Department of Justice uh spent eleven pages laying out the same argument that this guy doesn't qualify as a whistleblower because one, he's complaining about somebody who isn't a member of the intelligence community,
+Thereafter, we learned that the Office of Legal Counsel, the Department of Justice, spent 11 pages laying out the same argument that this guy doesn't qualify as a whistleblower because, one, he's complaining about somebody who isn't a member of the intelligence community, the president.

-So isn't it true, A, that this guy isn't a whistleblower under the law, and B, he's therefore entitled to no identity protection or anonymity.
+So isn't it true, A, that this guy isn't a whistleblower under the law?

 Look, you know, there are a lot of different opinions on Edward Snowden, but I think he was a whistleblower.